MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5066.md

 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5066_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Questionnaire - Handouts (report)

 The **Questionnaire - Handouts** report shows your profile questionnaires.

-You can print this report to have a printed copy of the questions that are within the profile questionnaire.
+Use the report to print a copy of the questions that are in a profile questionnaire.

 ## Use cases